-The body develops a lining to wall off all foreign materials such as breast implants.
+When you have any kind of implantable device inserted into your body, your body will develop a lining to wall it off.
 This lining is a form of scar tissue and is known as a capsule.
-Capsules also occur around other implants such as joint replacements.
-In most people these capsules remain soft and pliable and you will not be aware you have them.
-Approximately 4-6% of people with breast implants will develop thicker than normal capsules.
-Modern textured breast implants have been shown to have a lower rate of capsular contracture than the older smooth walled breast implants.
-Capsules can act like shrink wrap constricting the breast implants.
-This can cause :
+This happens when a breast implant is inserted.
+In most people these capsules remain soft and pliable and you will not be aware that you have them.
+However, approximately 4-6% of people with breast implants will develop thicker than normal capsules, known as capsular contracture.

 - In severe cases changes in the shape of your breasts

 There are two treatment options available if you are suffering from capsular contracture: